 The receivables purchase agreement permits a transfer of all of the bank's credit card accounts and other revolving credit accounts and the receivables arising thereunder, which may include all, but not less than all, of the bank's portfolio of accounts designated to the master trust and the bank's remaining interest in the receivables arising thereunder.
 In the pooling agreement, the transferor is permitted to transfer its remaining interest in the receivables and its interest in the master trust, and the bank is permitted to transfer all servicing functions and other obligations under the pooling agreement or relating to the transactions contemplated thereby, to another entity which may or may not ultimately be affiliated with the bank or the transferor.
-Pursuant to the receivables purchase agreement, the bank is permitted to sell the accounts and the related interests only with the consent of the transferor.
-Pursuant to the pooling agreement, the transferor is permitted to consent to the sale by the bank and is permitted to assign, convey and transfer its assets and obligations to such other entity, without the consent or approval of any certificateholders or noteholders, if the following conditions, among others, are satisfied:
+Pursuant to the receivables purchase agreement, the bank is permitted to consent to the sale by the bank and is permitted to assign, convey and transfer its assets and obligations to such other entity, without the consent or approval of any certificateholders or noteholders, if the following conditions, among others, are satisfied:

-- the entity, the transferor and the master trust trustee have entered into an assumption agreement providing for the entity's assumption of the transferor's obligations under the pooling agreement, including the assumption of the obligation to transfer the receivables arising under the portfolio of accounts in the master trust and the receivables arising under any additional accounts directly or indirectly to the master trust; - each provider of series enhancement, if any, has consented to the transfer and assumption; - all UCC financing statement filings required to perfect the interest of the master trust trustee in the receivables arising under such accounts have been duly made and copies thereof will have been delivered by the transferor to the master trust trustee; - if the assuming entity is a savings and loan association, a national banking association, a bank or other entity that is not subject to Title 11 of the United States Code, the transferor has delivered notice of such transfer and assumption to each hired NRSRO (in which case there is no requirement that such transfer and assumption will not have an effect on the ratings of any outstanding investor certificates) or, if the assuming entity is not any of those entities, the transferor has received written notice from each hired NRSRO that such transfer and assumption will not cause a reduction, qualification or withdrawal of the rating of the investor certificates of any outstanding series: - the master trust trustee has received an opinion of counsel about the third clause above and as to certain other matters specified in the pooling agreement; and - the master trust trustee has received a master trust tax opinion.
+- the entity, the transferor and the master trust trustee have entered into an assumption agreement providing for the entity's assumption of the transferor's obligations under the pooling agreement, including the assumption of the obligation to transfer the receivables arising under the portfolio of accounts in the master trust and the receivables arising under any additional accounts directly or indirectly to the master trust; - each provider of series enhancement, if any, has consented to the transfer and assumption; - all UCC financing statement filings required to perfect the interest of the master trust trustee in the receivables arising under such accounts have been duly made and copies thereof will have been delivered by the transferor to the master trust trustee; - if the assuming entity is a savings and loan association, a national banking association, a bank or other entity that is not subject to Title 11 of the United States Code, the transferor has delivered notice of such transfer and assumption to each hired NRSRO (in which case there is no requirement that such transfer and assumption will not have an effect on the ratings of any outstanding investor certificates) or, if the assuming entity is not any of those entities, the transferor has received written notice from each hired NRSRO that such transfer and assumption will not cause a reduction, qualification or withdrawal of the rating of the investor certificates of any outstanding series; - the master trust trustee has received an opinion of counsel about the third clause above and as to certain other matters specified in the pooling agreement; and - the master trust trustee has received a master trust tax opinion.